nyvyn/nyvyn.github.io/_notes/2024-05-25-embeddings.markdown

 **Advantages:**

 - **Rich Information**: Larger embeddings (with more dimensions, e.g., 300 or 1000) capture more detailed nuances about the meanings and relationships among words.
 This can lead to more accurate and context-aware results, particularly in complex applications.
-- **Better Context Understanding**: With higher dimensions, embeddings can better understand subtle differences between words and phrases, improving search relevance in tasks requiring a deep contextual understanding.
+- **Better Context Understanding**: With higher dimensions, embeddings can better encode subtle differences between words and phrases, improving search relevance in tasks requiring a deep contextual understanding.

 **Disadvantages:**

 - **High Computational Cost**: Larger embeddings require more memory and processing power.
 This can slow down performance, particularly with large datasets or in real-time applications.
 - **Storage and Bandwidth**: Storing and transmitting larger embeddings demands more storage space and bandwidth, which can be costly and inefficient.

-**Example**: Imagine a search engine that needs to understand complex queries like medical diagnosis or legal advice.
-Using larger embeddings helps it differentiate subtle contexts but at the cost of increased computational requirements.

 ## Smaller Embeddings